Humanoid

 -- All accessories have loaded at this point

-local numAccessories = #character:GetAccessories()
+local numAccessories = #humanoid:GetAccessories()

 print(("Destroying %d accessories for %s"):format(numAccessories, player.Name))